johannes-kk/Elbas-Deep-Learning/README.md

 Coercing all of these different file structures into a consistent timeline of hourly data takes considerable wrangling in a mix of R (mostly using *tidyverse*) and Python (via *Numpy* and *Pandas*).
 The code for doing so is in the repository.
 Quite extensive preprocessing is necessary.
 For all the details, please refer to the full thesis.

-The resulting market dataset comprises a continuous timeline with one volume-weighted price per hour of power delivery.
+The resulting market dataset contains 53,400 observations of 328 features, and comprises a continuous timeline with one volume-weighted price per hour of power delivery.
 Since we aim to build models that capture the temporal structure, we simply split this into three contiguous train, validation, and test sets.
 Cross-validation or other forms of resampling would yield more robust estimates, but also be more cumbersome to implement while maintaining the temporal structure, and be computationally heavy due to repeated fitting.
 We instead argue that we have enough data points for a simple three-fold split:
 ![Output variable](figures/train_val_test_split.jpeg "Train/validation/test split")